Hot chicken blazes a trail from Prince’s in Nashville to Hotville in Los Angeles

 Prince’s BBQ Chicken Shack moved around a bit in its early days, stopping for a while in the North Nashville neighborhood of Hell’s Half Acre.
 Writing for Bitter Southerner, historian and author Rachel L. Martin — a White woman who grew up in Nashville but didn’t learn about hot chicken until she moved away — details how Jim Crow laws, systemic racism and entrenched segregation kept hot chicken in the city’s Black neighborhoods for decades.
 Last year, expanding on her initial reporting, Martin wrote “Hot, Hot Chicken: A Nashville Story.”

 After Thornton Prince died in 1970, his brother Will ran the place.
 In 1980, having never operated a restaurant before, but with a keen desire to keep something of the family’s legacy alive, Prince Jeffries took over the BBQ Chicken Shack.
 She promptly renamed it Prince’s Hot Chicken Shack — “it never sold barbecue,” she notes — and expanded the menu to include multiple levels of heat, from plain to extra-extra-extra hot.
-Not long after, it moved to 123 Ewing Dr. in East Nashville.
+Not long after, it moved to 123 Ewing Drive in East Nashville.

 “Those were some wild days,” Prince Jeffries remembers with a lot of laughs.
 “That parking lot used to be like a drive-in theater, feet hanging out the windows … everything went down after midnight.”